Skiing Ability: (Level)

 Includes:

-Course handout material and the use of avalanche transceiver, probe and shovel.
+Student Manual (pdf file) and the use of avalanche transceiver, probe and shovel.

 AIARE Avalanche Level 1 PLUS 4 Day

 This course is designed to cover the entire AIARE Level 1 curriculum and provide yet more field time to incorporate complementing skills.
 It will enhance both personal backcountry skills as well as group participation and leadership skills.
+This unique and extra valuable course is taught at the Backcountry Adventure Center classroom at Sugar Bowl.

 The course will work to improve general winter backcountry savvy in conjunction with more opportunity to apply different skills.
 No "short course" will ever substitute for time spent in the snow, gaining the experience that can only be obtained over time.
 This course is a stride forward in the process.